-Of our approximately \$3.3 billion of debt outstanding as of December 31, 2017, approximately \$316.0 million bears interest at variable rates, of which \$275.0 million is effectively fixed at 2.62% through two interest rate swap agreements.
-We have an \$800.0 million revolving credit facility, on which \$41.0 million is outstanding at December 31, 2017, that bears interest at LIBOR plus 82.5 basis points.
+Of our approximately \$3.2 billion of debt outstanding as of December 31, 2018, approximately \$275.0 million bears interest at a variable rate of LIBOR plus 90.0 basis points.
+We also have an \$800.0 million revolving credit facility, on which no balance was outstanding at December 31, 2018, that bears interest at LIBOR plus 82.5 basis points.
 We may borrow additional funds at variable interest rates in the future.
 Increases in interest rates would increase the interest expense on our variable rate debt and reduce our cash flow, which could adversely affect our ability to service our debt and meet our other obligations and also could reduce the amount we are able to distribute to our shareholders.
 We may enter into hedging arrangements or other transactions for all or a portion of our variable rate debt to limit our exposure to rising interest rates.
-However, the amounts we are required to pay under the term loan and any other variable rate debt to which hedging or similar arrangements relate may increase in the event of non-performance by the counterparties to any of our hedging arrangements.
-In addition, an increase in market interest rates may lead purchasers of our debt securities and preferred shares to demand a higher annual yield, which could adversely affect the market price of our outstanding debt securities and preferred shares and the cost and/or timing of refinancing or issuing additional debt securities or preferred shares.
+However, the amounts we are required to pay under variable rate debt to which hedging or similar arrangements relate may increase in the event of non-performance by the counterparties to any such hedging arrangements.
+In addition, an increase in market interest rates may lead purchasers of our debt securities and preferred shares to demand a higher annual yield, which could adversely affect the market price of our outstanding debt securities and preferred shares and the cost and/or timing of refinancing or issuing additional debt securities or preferred shares